msolorio/180120-art-museum/README.md

 **_Work in Progress_**

-An art museum inventory management tool using object oriented design with JavaScript prototypal inheritance.
+An art museum inventory management tool using object oriented design with prototypal inheritance.

 Run the app
 ```